meghsv09/GuessMyNumber/Readme.md

 - Click on 'Check' to guess 🤔 the number.
 - If the entered number is higher than the number you are trying to guess, you see "📈 Too high!".
 - Similarly if the number entered is lower than actual number you see "📉 Too low!".
-- You win 🎉 if you can guess the number.
+- You win 🎉 if you can guess correct the number.
 - 'Score' defines your current score in the game.
 - HighScore'🏅 defines the highest score you have achieved while playing the game.